Skip to main content

 .EDU

 .edu are educational sites.
-Information from here are usually credible, however examine it carefully because personal websites many not be monitored.
+Information from here is usually credible; however, sift through it because personal websites may not be monitored.
 Use the questioning checklist above to determine if the site is credible and reliable.

 overrideBackgroundColorOrImage= overrideTextColor= overrideTextAlignment= overrideCardHideSection= overrideCardHideByline= overrideCardHideDescription= overridebuttonBgColor= overrideButtonText= overrideTextAlignment=